gaelph/simred/README.md

 - Has type definitions for Typescript™

 ## TODO
-- [x] unsbscribe function
-- [x] Making all actions available as properties of store.actions, indenpendently from the key in the reducer
 - [ ] Allow for "scoped" reducers
-- [x] `composeReducers(...reducers: Reducer[]): Reducer` function to allow for reducer composition
-- [ ] Support for generators, i.e. cancellable async actions
 - [ ] Code Splitting

 ## Table of Content